How to Navigate a Breast Strike

 Some of the common reasons for a breast strike are:

-- The mother gave a strong reaction to biting.
+- The breastfeeding parent gave a strong reaction to biting.

-- There is a change in the supply or taste of milk due to the mother’s menstrual cycle or a new pregnancy.
+- There is a change in the supply or taste of milk due to the breastfeeding person’s menstrual cycle or a new pregnancy.

 - The baby has a cold, illness or injury that makes breastfeeding painful or uncomfortable.

 - There has been a change in breastfeeding patterns.

 Having your baby go on a breast strike can be upsetting for you both.
 It’s important to try to relax as much as possible, and to express milk to maintain your supply and reduce the chance of getting blocked ducts or mastitis.
 A breast strike usually only lasts a few days but it can be as long as 10 days in some cases.
 Know that with time, patience and persistence it is possible to get your baby back on the breast.

 Here are some suggestions you might like to try to get your pēpi breastfeeding again:

 - Feed your baby when they’re drowsy – either when they are falling asleep or have just stirred awake.